 The idea of Craft evolved from there.
 This would be a restaurant that mimicked the experience of dining in someone’s home – simply prepared dishes highlighting pristine, seasonal ingredients; guests building their own plates from dishes brought to the center of the table.
 “Simple doesn’t mean simplistic,” Tom says in his book, Think Like a Chef, and the food at Craft serves as proof.
 Perennial favorites include pan-roasted diver scallops, braised beef short ribs, and a bounty of Greenmarket sides in every season.

 A timeless icon, Craft has altered the landscape of fine dining in America with its unique marriage of the finest ingredients and warm hospitality.
-20 years later the story of Craft continues with seasonal dinner service every Tuesday-Saturday evening.
+20 years later the story of Craft continues with seasonal dinner service every evening.

 Craft New York was designed by the award-winning architectural design of Bentel and Bentel.
 Craft received the James Beard Award for Best New Restaurant nationwide in 2002 & New York Times critic, William Grimes awarded Craft three stars in 2001, an honor upheld by Sam Sifton in 2011.